NCAR/FastEddy-model/docs/efficient_output.rst

    float coordsSN(nProfs) ;
    float coordsWE(nProfs) ;

-A python script (**/scripts/python_utilities/post-processing/FEtowersToNetCDF.py**) to convert the profile binary files into a single aggregate netCDF output file is provided.
+A python script (**/scripts/python_utilities/post-processing/FEtowersToNetCDF.py**) to convert the profile binary files (each containing :code:`NtBatch` time steps) into a single aggregate netCDF output file (all towers, all timesteps) is provided.
 The **towers.json** file controls the specifics of the conversion as follows:

 .. csv-table::
    :file: csv/efficient_output_prof.csv